rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 2 With gross residual disease.

-3 3.7% of the overall randomised patient population had stage IIIB disease.
+3 3.7% of the overall randomised patient population had Stage IIIB disease.

 4 Relative to the control arm.

 ## BO17707 (ICON7)

-BO17707 was a phase III, two arm, multicentre, randomised, controlled, open-label study comparing the effect of adding bevacizumab to carboplatin plus paclitaxel in patients with FIGO stage I or IIA (Grade 3 or clear cell histology only; n = 142), or FIGO stage IIB - IV (all Grades and all histological types, n = 1386) epithelial ovarian, fallopian tube or primary peritoneal cancer following surgery (NCI-CTCAE v.3).
+BO17707 was a Phase III, two arm, multicentre, randomised, controlled, open-label study comparing the effect of adding bevacizumab to carboplatin plus paclitaxel in patients with FIGO stage I or IIA (Grade 3 or clear cell histology only; n = 142), or FIGO stage IIB - IV (all Grades and all histological types, n = 1386) epithelial ovarian, fallopian tube or primary peritoneal cancer following surgery (NCI-CTCAE v.3).
 FIGO staging version dated 1988 was used in this trial.

 Patients who had received prior therapy with bevacizumab or prior systemic anticancer therapy for ovarian cancer (e.g. chemotherapy, monoclonal antibody therapy, tyrosine kinase inhibitor therapy, or hormonal therapy) or previous radiotherapy to the abdomen or pelvis were excluded from the study.